openresty/lua-nginx-module/README.markdown

 Named locations like `@foo` are not allowed due to a limitation in the nginx core.
 Use normal locations combined with the `internal` directive to prepare internal-only locations.

+An optional option table can be fed as the second argument, which support various options like
+`method` and `body`.
+Issuing a POST subrequest, for example, can be done as follows

+    res = ngx.location.capture(
+        '/foo/bar',
+        { method = ngx.HTTP_POST, body = 'hello, world' }
+    )

+See HTTP method constants methods other than POST.
+The `method` option is ngx.HTTP_GET by default.

 ndk.set_var.DIRECTIVE
 ---------------------